 - processed snack foods (crackers, microwave popcorn)

-Monounsaturated fat and polyunsaturated fat are considered more “heart-healthy” fats, which you should include in your diet in moderation.
-Foods that primarily contain these healthier fats tend to be liquid when they’re at room temperature, such as vegetable oil.
+Doctors consider monounsaturated fat and polyunsaturated fat more “heart-healthy” fats.
+These are fats that are better choices for your diet.
+Foods that primarily contain these healthier fats tend to be liquid when they’re at room temperature.
+An example is vegetable oil.

 This type of helpful fat is present in a variety of foods and oils.
 Research has consistently shown that eating foods that contain monounsaturated fat can improve your blood cholesterol level and decrease your risk of cardiovascular disease.
 These foods include: